tempranova/turtlerp/README.md

 Bugs

-- Personal note not populating with proper user note
+- Race/class overlap with Current status

 - Color pick is sometimes connected to other color picker instances
 - Not disabled in BGs